leadpony/joy/README.md

 * TAB_INDENTATION

   Uses a tab for indentation instead of spaces.
-The value of the property could be be anything.
+The value of the property could be anything.

 ## Additional Resources
 * [JSON-P API Reference in Javadoc]